Under-21 EURO play-offs: Croatia-Denmark, Slovakia-Ukraine, Ireland-Israel, Iceland-Czech Republic

 Article summary

-Croatia face Denmark, Slovakia play Ukraine, the Republic of Ireland meet Israel and Iceland take on the Czech Republic in September.
+Croatia face Denmark, Slovakia play Ukraine, the Republic of Ireland meet Israel and Iceland take on the Czech Republic.

 Article top media content